 The Problem with PR

-To get their clients in the center of the conversation, PR agencies pitch news companies, hoping to get their clients exposed to the masses, but there is often a major misalignment on goals.
-Companies want their company featured in what is basically a long-form advertisement, whereas journalists want unique stories their reader will click on.
+To get their clients in the center of the conversation, PR agencies pitch news companies They hope to get their clients exposed to the masses, but there is often a major misalignment on goals.
+Companies wantto be featured in what is basically a long-form advertisement, whereas journalists want unique stories their readers will click on.
 Instead of PR agencies or PR people taking time to understand a journalist’s beat and consumer, most opt to just email blast tens of thousands of people the same pitch.
 It’s not effective, and this behavior has led to a strained relationship between PR people and journalists.

 Auto-Play A Show Highlight